finos/open-source-readiness/docs/bok/OSMM/Introduction.md

 ## Existing Maturity Models

 There are two pre-existing published open source maturity models at the time of writing which are both fairly similar.
-The OSBOK attempts to synthesize these into a single whole:
+Here we attempt to synthesize these into a single whole:

 - In December 2021, [The OSPO Alliance](https://ospo.zone) published on the [OW2](https://www.ow2.org) site the "[OW2 Open Source Good Governance Initiative](https://www.ow2.org/view/OSS_Governance/) which is a 5-level maturity model